Longmont Main Street Corridor Plan

 Traffic ruins Main St.

-by medley56, about 5 years ago
+by medley56, over 5 years ago

 I understand that Main is a street and streets have traffic but nobody wants to have a meal on a busy street.
 No one wants to go to happy hour where you can't hear your friend talk over the sound of the traffic.
 I don't want to read a book on a bench while inhaling the exhaust from all the modified mufflers going by.